Skip to content

 All the organizations in this article openly accept anybody who wants to volunteer their time to their causes.
 However, some people might find it intimidating to begin transcribing and proofreading text and audio recordings.

-Experienced transcriptionists and proofreaders already know how the process plays out, as they do this sort of thing for a living.
+Experienced transcriptionists and proofreaders already know how the process unfolds, as they do this type of work for a living.
 Their years of experience don’t hurt, either.
 For ordinary people, here are some tips on how to transcribe, proofread, and edit like a pro:

 Focus on The Task

-It might be tempting to think of transcribing and proofreading as another activity that can be done on autopilot, that’s hardly the case.
-Proofreaders and transcriptionists need to focus on the work, sifting through every word of every page to get the best possible results.
+It might be tempting to think of transcribing and proofreading as another activity that can be done on autopilot, but that’s hardly the case.
+Proofreaders and transcriptionists must focus on the work, carefully reviewing every word on every page to achieve the best possible results.

 Be Patient

-Typical book pages have about 250-300 words depending on font size, text density, and spacing.
+Typical book pages have about 250-300 words, depending on font size, text density, and spacing.
 Meanwhile, a person reading silently can get through about 200-230 words per minute, although that’s not ideal for proofreading.
 Transcribers, on the other hand, can usually type anywhere from 40 to 100 words per minute.
 Don’t worry; you don’t need to get on that level immediately.
-Be patient, take things slow, and comb through every aspect of the page in front of you.
-And don’t forget that you can make errors while correcting something, so look out for those!
+Be patient, take things slowly, and thoroughly review every aspect of the page in front of you.
+And don’t forget that you can make errors while correcting something, so be cautious of those.

 Read Out Loud